filamentphp/filament/packages/support/docs/03-icons.md

 ### Notifications icon aliases

 - `notifications::database.modal.empty-state` - Empty state of the database notifications modal
+- `notifications::database.modal.pagination.previous-button` - Button to go to the previous page of the database notifications modal
+- `notifications::database.modal.pagination.next-button` - Button to go to the next page of the database notifications modal
 - `notifications::notification.close-button` - Button to close a notification

 ### UI components icon aliases